-Live Online Learning Opportunities
+Live Learning Opportunities

 Not able to watch live?
 Programs are recorded and made available for viewing following the live webcast.

 Sailing the seas in the 17th century took more than ships and good winds.
 Learn how the English sailors used navigational tools as well as math and science.
 Dive deep into the types of navigation: dead reckoning, celestial navigation and piloting.

 Artifacts from the past can tell us much about a person, culture, time period, event and much more.
 Learn about a few artifacts important to the history of Jamestown and enjoy a special story at the end!

 What does your clothing say about you as a person and as part of a culture?
 How does our clothing in the 21st century compare to others in the 17th century?
 Learn how the Powhatan and English cultures dressed and how and why their styles evolved.

 Science on the James

 Join us as we discuss how water quality characteristics like salinity change with the seasons and weather in the James River estuary.
 Create hypotheses to understand how the James River may have affected the colonists’ survival based on their writings and information we know about the river today, plus learn at-home experiments to test these hypotheses on bodies of water near your home!

 In 1607, the Virginia militia was established.
 Born out of the English militia system, its purpose was to fight off invasions or rebellions and enforce laws of the British colonies.
 Learn who was expected to serve in the militia and how they were regulated.

 Clothing the Colonies